anande/GitOps/gitea/setup.md

 - Login to the webUI using username/password from the helm values.yaml

-###### Use Gitea Actions:
+#### Use Gitea Actions:

-In order to use actions with hosted gitea runners, you need to manually have node installed inside the runner
+In order to use actions with hosted gitea runners, you need to manually have node.js installed inside the runner containers.
-containers.

 You can do that by either logging into the container manaully (using k9s shell):
 ```